nhsconnect/FHIR-NRLS-API/pages/overview/overview_pointer_lifecycle.md

 ## Maintaining Pointers ##

 A Pointer is a reference to a Record.
 From the perspective of NRLS that resource is held on a remote system.
 It has its own lifecycle that is managed by a third-party (the Record owner).
-The state of the Pointer should reflect the state of the referenced Record so that Consumers are able to make informed decisions around whether or not a Pointer is worth following or given the choice of more than one Pointer which is the most appropriate to follow.
+The state of the Pointer should reflect the state of the referenced Record so that consumers are able to make informed decisions around whether or not a Pointer is worth following or given the choice of more than one Pointer which is the most appropriate to follow.

 ## Pointer Status ##

 The Pointer has the concept of a status.
-The status provides a means for a Consumer to understand whether the Pointer references the “current” Record.
+The status provides a means for a consumer to understand whether the Pointer references the “current” Record.
 The definition of “current” is under the control of the Provider but a Consumer should be confident that by selecting the latest Pointer they will be presented with what the Provider considers to be the most appropriate for Consumers to use.

 ## Advice for Providers ##